kasbench/globeco-trade-service/cursor-log.md

 5. **Added findByIdWithAllRelations() to ExecutionRepository**: Created JPQL query with multiple LEFT JOIN FETCH clauses to eagerly load all execution relationships (blotter, executionStatus, tradeType, tradeOrder, destination) for complete DTO conversion.

 **Result**: Batch submission endpoint now works successfully without lazy loading exceptions.
 The fix ensures proper eager loading of entities before they're accessed outside their original persistence context.

+Request: Incorporate answers to open questions in supplemental-requirement-7.md and adjust the document accordingly.

+Actions:
+1. Reviewing the provided answers to all 7 open questions
+2. Incorporating the decisions into the main technical requirements
+3. Updating the execution plan based on the answers
+4. Removing the answered open questions section
+5. Adding specific implementation details for compensating transactions and retry logic